lsst-dm/dmtn-058/index.rst

 Here we describe how the Header Service should work during normal operations.

-1. The Heder Service will run at the summit and thus will always have access to the live telemetry and other feeds from DDS.
+1. The Header Service will run at the summit and thus will always have access to the live telemetry and other feeds from DDS.
 It will subscribe to all of channels of interest to build an appropriate LSST header.